 Be prepared for sweltering conditions in the lowlands, carry plenty of water and expect torrential deluges during the rainy season.

 Traffic outside the main cities and towns is pretty light.
 Most main roads have hard shoulders and drivers are generally respectful of cyclists.
 While long-distance cycle touring is fairly unusual in Honduras, you’ll see many locals cycling in the countryside to get from A to B.

 A touring bike with good tires is essential, as is a comprehensive repair kit, as you may find it difficult to source spare parts for anything other than mountain bikes and bicycle repair shops are few and far between.

 Most local flights, some long-distance buses and the La Ceiba to Roatán ferry will stow bicycles in the luggage compartments at extra cost.

 Tour the Bay Islands and La Moskitia’s remote waterways by boat

 The island of Utila, the closest Bay Island to the mainland, can be reached from La Ceiba via the small and rather basic Utila Princess catamaran ferry.
 The crossing takes around an hour and seating is on benches along the sides of the boat.

-The pricier (and vastly more comfortable) option is the Utila Dream – a modern catamaran yacht that connects Utila to La Ceiba (45 minutes, 4–5 daily), with connections on to Roatán (one hour, twice daily).
+The pricier (and vastly more comfortable) option is the Utila Dream – a modern catamaran yacht that connects Utila to La Ceiba (45 minutes, four to five daily), with connections on to Roatán (one hour, twice daily).
 There's also a single daily sailing between Roatán and La Ceiba.